TheFuhrmans

 • A 22 inch widescreen offers the best bang for the buck.

-• TN LCD panels are cheap, but have narrow viewing angles (160 degree) and poor color reproduction for photography.
+• TN LCD panels are cheap, have narrow viewing angles (160 degree), and poor color reproduction for photography.

-• PVA LCD panels are more expensive, but have wide viewing angles (178 degree) and great color reproduction for photography.
-They typically cost over $300 for 22 inch and $450 for 24 inch monitors.
+• PVA and IPS LCD panels are more expensive, but have wide viewing angles (178 degree) and great color reproduction for photography.
+They typically cost $300 to $450 for 22 to 24 inch monitors.

 Video Cards - Laptops